China says Vietnam claim to islands "null and void"

-BEIJING (Reuters) - China on Thursday “vehemently opposed” a Vietnamese law asserting sovereignty over islands in disputed waters, the latest escalation in tensions over the resource-rich South China Sea.
+BEIJING, June 21 (Reuters) - China on Thursday “vehemently opposed” a new Vietnamese law asserting sovereignty over islands in disputed waters, the latest escalation in tensions over the resource-rich South China Sea.

 The row comes days after an easing in a months-long stand-off between China and the Philippines, but shows the persistent cycle of territorial frictions triggered by what some see as Beijing’s growing assertiveness in the area.